kimdoh/id_proto/bashintro.md

 `pwd` stands for 'print working directory,' and returns where your Bash shell is currently located in your computer's filesystem.
 Your Bash shell opens into your user home directory, which is often represented in Bash by the `~` (tilda) character.

-We can see what is in the current directory.
+We can see what is in the current directory with `ls`.

 `ls`